gemhunter/gemhunter/README.md

 				return x*factorial(x-1)
 			end

+	-	Methods can only access the arguments, global variables and the instance and class variables from the class containing the method

 	-	Method name should follow one of the following rules:

 		+	It may begin with _ or a-z, and contain a-z, A-Z, 0-9 or _